 Why Teenagers Cyberbully Others

 The reasons why one teen chooses to bully another are complex and varied.
 They may want to feel powerful, feel the need to act out for attention, or feel like they must control others.
 While each person’s motives are different, similar factors may come into play when teenagers choose to cyberbully:

-- Boredom: Some teens may simply be bored and or craving attention.
-It’s a way to add excitement or drama to their lives with very little effort.
+- Boredom: Some teens may simply be bored or craving attention.
+It is a way to add excitement or drama to their lives with very little effort.
 Cyberbullying often will become a new form of online entertainment.